-Chamberlain’s legacy is so broad and idiosyncratic that it likely to leave no-one in full agreement with him.
+Chamberlain’s legacy is so broad and idiosyncratic that it is likely to leave no one in full agreement with him.
 He started out as a radical Liberal who offended Gladstone by his demands for social reform.
 He ended up splitting a Conservative government by promoting protective tariffs.
 His work in establishing the University also provoked hostility because of its challenge to elite interests.

 Chamberlain did not do all this alone, nor was Birmingham the only city to do it.
 But the pace, scale and impact of his project earned Birmingham the epithet ‘the best-governed city in the world’, and established an expectation of civic intervention which, continued by his son Neville, led to the building of the largest housing stock of any council in Europe, the establishment of a municipal bank, and more recently a string of city redevelopments seeking to protect Birmingham against the changing tides of economic fortune.

 Most criticism of Chamberlain concerns his record as Colonial Secretary at the turn of the twentieth century when Britain conducted a brutal war (the Boer War or ‘Joe’s war’, as it came to be known) to retain control of South Africa against white Dutch farmers trying to form breakaway states.
 This campaign – involving ‘scorched earth’ obliteration of civilian populations and the use of concentration camps – symbolises in sharp relief Chamberlain’s attachment to British Imperial power.
 He had already left the Liberal Party over its policy of Irish Home Rule and went on in 1903 to launch a campaign to protect jobs across the whole Empire from outside competition by imposing tariffs on imports.